 The Studies Panel funding workstream is not wholly open.
 Each call is likely to identify a number of areas in which we are seeking proposals.
 These will include particular research topics, or research approaches, or other targeted areas of work.
-This second call identifies three areas: follow-on empirical studies, evidence synthesis, and scoping reviews for future research needs.
+This third call is particularly focused on funding secondary research studies - by which we mean research which sets out to use existing data rather than to collect new data through fieldwork.
 We are seeking proposals for projects of up to 24 months in duration, and up to £300,000 in cost.
 More details are given below in section 4.